 The logic flow starts at the top of the model and then ends at the bottom, reaching several key points along the way.
 The example we have to show you of the waterfall model even looks like a waterfall, what with the blue color-coding and the organization of items.

 While this may not always be the case for your waterfall model, the illustration can help solidify the concept.

 There are generally eight common phases of waterfall marketing, but some industries may omit certain phases or even condense them so there are fewer.
 In the image illustration from MarcTech, there are seven phases (did you notice?).

-The first phase is starting at the very top of the waterfall with conception.
+The first phase is starting at the very top of the waterfall model with conception.
 The project or product is identified here, as is a plan to complete that project or achieve the goal.

 Information gathering and initiation

 Before further work is done, the company must dig around and get more information on what it will take to make the project a reality.

 Nothing moves forward just yet, but at this point, the company is more well-informed on the effort required.
 If this seems feasible enough, the company moves on to the third phase.